azadbolour/boardgame/web-ui/DESIGN.md

 (at least as far as the application is concerned) in the React model.
 React will optimize redraws, of course, to just redraw what is needed.
 I don't really know how to redraw a lower level component.
-That means than any single change will lead to a redraw of the highest anecestor of all the effected components, and the notion of getting several change emits from a single event becomes problematic.
+That means that any single change will lead to a redraw of the highest anecestor of all the effected components, and the notion of getting several change emits from a single event becomes problematic.